AndrewRadev/sideways.vim/README.md

 let xs = [1;2;3]
 ```

-The plugin is intended to be customizable, though at this point you'd need to
+The plugin is customizable -- take a look at `:help sideways-customization`
-look at the source to do this.
+for instructions on how to implement support for other kinds of lists.

 ## Bonus functionality